 4-Cycle Craftsman Engine Oil Viscosity

-The fuel used in your Craftsman string trimmer affects performance.
+The fuel used in your trimmer affects its performance.
 When fuel ages, it can cause corrosion and fuel restrictions.
-Follow these simple steps when choosing a fuel for your Craftsman string trimmer:
+Follow these simple steps when choosing a fuel for your equipment:

 - Always use fresh gas and consume it within 30 days.